-• Bulk parcels, consisting of at least four newspapers, with or without supplements, printed and published in Queensland, not exceeding 14 lb. in weight, will be forwarded at the rate of ld. per lb., if posted by a recognised newspaper publisher or newsvendor, who must register his name at the local post office; such charge shall be levied on the aggregate weight of the parcels lodged at any one time.
+- Bulk parcels, consisting of at least four newspapers, with or without supplements, printed and published in Queensland, not exceeding 14 lb. in weight, will be forwarded at the rate of ld. per lb., if posted by a recognised newspaper publisher or newsvendor, who must register his name at the local post office; such charge shall be levied on the aggregate weight of the parcels lodged at any one time.
 The stamps to be affixed to the "newspaper" postage docket, and shall be cancelled by the person posting the newspapers, by writing or printing across the stamps, and the post office receiving officer shall impress the docket with the date stamp of the office and send it to the Accountant at the Chief Office by the first mail.
 The parcels must be stamped at the receiving office with the "paid at" stamp and the date stamp of office

 Extract from the Queensland postal regulations of 1892, providing advice to postal officials.

 As the Newspaper Postage Docket and accompanying stamps were to be retained by the postal service, any surviving examples are extremely rare.
-I have only ever seen one example of the docket, shown on the Queensland Stamp Collecting Facebook Group.
+I have only ever seen two examples of the docket

-In this example, the bulk postage was £2.0.11 for 491 lbs of newspaper cancelled with a rubber stamp with the words 'The Telegraph Newspaper Company' and dated 17 April 1896
+In this example, the bulk postage was £2.0.11 for 491 lbs of newspaper cancelled with a rubber stamp with the words 'The Telegraph Newspaper Company' and dated 17 April 1896.
+Seen in the Queensland Stamp Collecting Facebook Group.

-I have several other examples where the stamps that accompanied the docket have been cancelled by the sender using either a rubber stamp or a manuscript cancellation.
+I have several other examples where the stamps that accompanied the docket have been cancelled by the sender using either a rubber stamp or a manuscript cancellation

 A composite image of the Maryborough Newspaper Company Ltd rubber stamp, with Maryborough post office datestamps of 1893